JKoetsier/terry/lib/jsqlparser/README.md

 * first support for *use* statements
 * first support for *call* statements
 * create table allows now quoted identifiers within primary key definition
-* introduced alias for subquery in combination with a pivot definition (this **changes** alias handling within the library for pivot sqls)
+* introduced columnAlias for subquery in combination with a pivot definition (this **changes** columnAlias handling within the library for pivot sqls)
 * force the parser to fully parse a String using parseCondExpression or parseExpression

 ## Extensions of JSqlParser releases